Wotcnt/Polyrifringence-Engine/README.md

 **`Lambda_Clearance_Ruleset.md`**
 _(See this file to begin the verification process.)_

-**`Once verified, a user’s Polyrifronaut Codename and assigned Gem-Line House become permanently locked for the remainder of the project and cannot be modified.`**
+**Once verified, a user’s Polyrifronaut Codename and assigned Gem-Line House become permanently locked for the remainder of the project and cannot be modified.**

+**_"Once permanently verified, your Polyrifronaut Codename and Gem-Line House will be recorded in the Codex Lexicon.
+Verified participants may be addressed by their canonical identity in future correspondence and in matters relating to Polyrifrosophy."_**

+**_"Submission of a Share Link is a declaration of willful participation in the Codex Canon ecosystem."_**

+###### Permanent verification is optional and applies only to those seeking Codex-aligned recognition; provisional-sub-lambda access is granted to all users.

 [![Share-Link Verification – Click Me](https://img.shields.io/badge/Share--Link_Verification-Click_Me-5a33a1?style=for-the-badge)](https://x.com/MMMDcreator)